Charges for Purchasing Alcohol Underage in New Jersey

 New Jersey’s Division of Alcoholic Beverage Control created and coordinates a program known as “Cops in Shops”.
 This program is funded by the federal government and targets underage drinking.
 Generally, this program involves local law enforcement, in connection with State ABC investigators and detectives, staking out liquor stores or other places of business in an effort to snuff-out underage persons.
 If you or your child have been charged with underage consumption of alcohol or underage purchase of alcohol, contact the attorneys at Proetta, Oliver & Fay.
 Our firm focus our work on liquor laws and criminal defense.
-Allow us to put our experience to work for you and call (732) 858-5857 today for your free consultation.
+Allow us to put our experience to work for you and call (732) 858-5857 today for your consultation.

 N.J.S.A.
 33:1-81.
 Underage Drinking and Misrepresenting Age to Induce Sale or Delivery to Minor

 Under 33:1-81(b), it is a disorderly persons offense for:

 “(b) A person under the legal age for purchasing alcoholic beverages to consume any alcoholic beverage on premises licensed for the retail sale of alcoholic beverages, or to purchase, attempt to purchase or have another purchase for him any alcoholic beverage;”